JHSC Certification

 Health and Safety Professionals Inc. is an Ontario Chief Prevention Office (CPO) approved training provider for the JHSC Certification training program.

-Who should take JHSC Part One Training?
+Who should take JHSC Part 1 Training?

-- Workplaces that regularly employ 20 or more employees at any given time must have at least two certified members on their Joint Health and Safety Committee; one from management and one chosen by the workers or union.
+- Workplaces that regularly employ 20 or more employees at any given time must have at least two certified members on their Joint Health and Safety Committee, one from management and one chosen by the workers or union.

-- Any worker including members of JHSC, supervisors, managers and other workplace parties who wish to increase their health and safety knowledge, regardless of any previous experience.
+- Any worker, including members of JHSC, supervisors, managers and other workplace parties who wish to increase their health and safety knowledge, regardless of any previous experience.

-Joint Health and Safety Committee Part Two
+Joint Health and Safety Committee Part 2

 Overview